ZhangDubhe/django-test-livebook/readme.md

 -   Next meeting will be next Tuesday.
 -   Add new question about verification.
 -   New face of login page and register page.
 -   Admin interface of database.

+##### 2018/3/8
+-   After meeting with eleni, with many questions about the database to make the system did not run fluency.
+-   Interface need change a lot.
+Less thinking makes work worse.
+-   user log to suggest people how many question they finish.
+-   clean up the multiple definition entries.
+It's so weird.